TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 **Summary of script functionality:**

-This script:

-1. **Loads and processes loop-gene mappings**
-  Loops from all three stages (20, 25, 29) are read and mapped to their associated genes using unique loop IDs derived from genomic bin coordinates.
+- Loops from all three stages (20, 25, 29) are read and mapped to their associated genes using unique loop IDs derived from genomic bin coordinates

-2. **Identifies stage-specific loops**
-  For the focal stage (e.g. stage 29), only loops with unique gene content not shared with other stages are retained for visualisation.
+- For the focal stage (e.g. stage 29), only loops with unique gene content not shared with other stages are retained for visualisation

-3. **Merges expression data**
-  TPM-normalised expression data are log-transformed and merged with the loop–gene mappings to generate per-loop gene expression matrices.
+- TPM-normalised expression data are log-transformed and merged with the loop–gene mappings to generate per-loop gene expression matrices

-4. **Generates a clustered heatmap**
-  A heatmap is created using `pheatmap`, displaying expression of genes grouped by loop.
+- A heatmap is created using `pheatmap`, displaying expression of genes grouped by loop
-  Genes appearing in multiple loops are shown separately for each loop occurrence, with `gaps_row` separating different loops.
+  - Genes appearing in multiple loops are shown separately for each loop occurrence, with `gaps_row` separating different loops

-5. **Calculates Tau tissue-specificity**
-  The tissue-specificity index (Tau) is computed for each gene based on log-transformed expression values, then summarised per loop (mean and median Tau).
+- The tissue-specificity index (Tau) is computed for each gene based on log-transformed expression values, then summarised per loop (mean and median Tau)

-6. **Calculates intra-loop co-expression**
-  For each loop, mean pairwise Pearson correlation between genes is calculated to assess co-regulation within loop domains.
+- For each loop, mean pairwise Pearson correlation between genes is calculated to assess co-regulation within loop domains

-7. **Outputs summary statistics and visualisations**
-  Final outputs include:
-  - A heatmap for each stage showing loop-level gene expression patterns
-  - Summary statistics for Tau and co-expression across loops
+- Outputs summary statistics and visualisations

-Each stage (20, 25, and 29) was analysed independently, producing separate heatmaps and summary outputs.

 ### Gene expression comparison across developmental stage-specific loops